 GUTS @ Camden Peoples’ Theatre Supported by Arts Council England ‘Developing Your Creative Practice’ Grant Credit to the fish workers, and thanks to all the people who have shared their experience, stories, knowledge and time with us on this journey.
 Picture courtesy of Ang from Tyne Brand Herring Factory

-From the 18th century through the 19th century up to the first world war, and then again NH that to the second world war, many generations of women travelled from fishing communities on the East and North coasts of Scotland, all the way down to the ports of Great Yarmouth and Lowestoft, on the Norfolk coast, following the herring shoals and the boats catching them.
-Known as the Scottish lasses’ invasion the women fish workers who came from Scotland were so fast and so effective they were notorious.
+The Herring Workers From the 18th century through the 19th century up to the first world war, and then again NH that to the second world war, many generations of women traveled from fishing communities on the East and North coasts of Scotland, all the way down to the ports of Great Yarmouth and Lowestoft, on the Norfolk coast, following the herring shoals and the boats catching them.
+Known as the Scottish lasses’ invasion, the women fish workers who came from Scotland were so fast and so effective they were notorious.
 The women worked incredibly long days, usually with no stops for breaks.
-They worked in teams of 3: 2 gutter and 1 Packer commissioned on behalf of a particular fishing boat.
+They worked in teams of 3: 2 gutters and 1 Packer commissioned on behalf of a particular fishing boat.
 It was brutally hard work.
-The fish workers could get up to 60 or 70 fish and minute and would read them in terms of size and then pack them into barrels which would be pickled and then shipped to Europe and Russia.
-Whenever the women went gutting and packing the fish, they were knitting. there are famous Scottish fisherman's knitwork and would be found to be singing.
+The fish workers could get up to 60 or 70 fish a minute and would read them in terms of size and then pack them into barrels which would be pickled and then shipped to Europe and Russia.
+Whenever the women went gutting and packing the fish, they were knitting.
+There are famous Scottish fisherman's knitwork and would be found to be singing.
+Seemingly scarcely documented, ( and very excitingly for my interests), the women organized successful strike action a number of times.
+Largely unsupported and unrecognized by the male-run unions of the time, the fish gutters organized a number of actions through the 1930s, shutting down the pickling and curing yards in Norfolk, and winning better pay and better working conditions for themselves and their coworkers.
+I was on a mission to find out more about the lives, work, and experiences of fish gutters from the past and present.
+I was excited to explore what they could teach us about time value and labor.
+What could we learn from them for workers’ struggles today?
+Following the Fish Workers: The Journey Over the course of a month, I cycled the route of the herring fish gutters.
+I was traveling from Shetland and stopping off in the fishing ports and harbors where herring was landed, through Scotland, down the East coast all the way to Great Yarmouth and Lowestoft.
+I met with people on the way who had a relationship to this history: whether that was as present-day fish workers or involved in some way in fisheries or through their own personal relationship to this labor and the women who did it.
+I wanted to chat to anyone one - about fish gutting and the industry.
+Traveling by bicycle and sleeping in a tent along the coast (following national cycle route 1), chatting to people, I documented my experiences.
+I uploaded regular voice notes and pictures to this website, so if you were interested, you could follow me following the fish workers then go here.
+How I got here Time, the sea and me

 "Perhaps nowhere is there a more fascinating complex of time than in the seas.
 Cicero recorded that the flesh of oysters at sea waxed and waned with the full moon (and so, as women know, does the human oyster)."
 Jay Griffiths Pip Pip.

-I am a dyspraxic and dyslexic person.
+I am a dyspraxic and dyslexic, ADHD person.
 Recently, the definition of dyspraxia as 'a different experience of space and time' was brought to my attention by a fellow dyspraxic.
 I have also thought for some time that maybe I'm on the autistic spectrum, but that's neither here nor there.
-Any which way, I consider myself neuro-divergent and, depending on the structures I am trying to fit myself into, I identify within the social model of disability as a disabled person: disabled by the ableist world around me.
+Any which way, I am neuro-divergent and, depending on the structures I am trying to fit myself into, I identify within the social model of disability as a disabled person: disabled by the ableist world around me.
 I do not think in a linear way and my experience of people and time and structures is not straightforward.

-I have always been quite obsessed with the sea.
+I have always been obsessed with the sea.
 Perhaps that is growing up near it, near Brighton, perhaps it’s that it has been known for eons to be a source of health benefit.
 Whatever, I need to jump into it, look at it, be near it.

 WORKING TIME I have come to this work through my own experience of different types of work. many exploitative, brutal and underpaid; others, incredibly well paid and sometimes easy.